-The Shivering Sand Towers were designed by Guy Anson Maunsell for the British Army during the second World War.
-The Thames Sailing Barge 'Greta' sometimes pays them a visit during a sedate day trip sailing around the Thames Estuary.
+The Towers that make up the Shivering Sands Army Sea Fort were designed by Guy Anson Maunsell for the British Army during the second World War.
+The Thames Sailing Barge 'Greta' may pay them a visit during a sailing trip around the Thames Estuary.

 Pirate radio stations

 Various forts were re-occupied for pirate radio in the mid-1960's.